nitee-13/NLP/prompt.md

 - It is misattributed to Isaac Halley instead of Edmond Halley.
 - Its nucleus is claimed to be 10 kilometers in length.
 - It was recorded in 1200 instead of 1066.
-- Its orbital period is claimed to be 50 years instead of 76.
+- Its orbital period is claimed to be 50 years.
 - The 1910 appearance was reported as dim and barely visible.
-- It was last seen in 1975 instead of 1986.
+- It was last seen in 1975.
-- It is expected to return in 2050 instead of 2061.
+- It is expected to return in 2050.

 ### Question 1
 **How many times did Halley’s Comet appear in the 20th century?**